 Lasting Power of Attorney (LPA)

-If you want someone to look after your affairs for a more elongated period of time, you can use an LPA.
+If you want someone to look after your affairs for a more elongated period, you can use an LPA.
 A Lasting Power of Attorney, or LPA, is appointed by the donor to act on their behalf.
-The donor selects an LPA to be used if/when the donor loses their mental capacity.
+The donor selects an LPA to use if/when the donor loses their mental capacity.

 Special or Limited Power of Attorney

 This is when the donor gives the attorney authority to handle specific matters chosen by them.
-The person who is elected can only deal with certain matters that have been appointed to them.
+The person who is elected can only deal with some issues, chosen by the donor.
 Having a special power of attorney can often be blurry when it comes to the donee’s responsibilities.
 We would always recommend having a lawyer to help you.
-A lawyer can write up the attorney’s responsibilities so everything is clearly laid out for them.
+A lawyer can write up the attorney’s responsibilities so everything is clear for them.

 WHY DO I NEED A POWER OF ATTORNEY?

-While your will can protect you, your wishes and your affairs when you pass.
-But a power of attorney is essential to support and protect your interests before you die.
+Your will can protect you, your wishes and your affairs when you pass.
+However, a power of attorney is essential to support and protect your interests before you die.
 It is not legally compulsory to have a power of attorney.
-But without allocating an attorney to sort out affairs, confusion can follow if duties and responsibilities are unclear.
+However, without allocating an attorney to sort out affairs, confusion can follow if duties and responsibilities are unclear.

-Sometime, individuals may contest their LPA.
-Sometimes they may think their decision has been forced or their forms have been executed fraudulently.
+Sometimes, individuals may contest their LPA.
+Sometimes they may think their decision is forced or their forms have may be fraudulent.
 We want to make sure that doesn’t happen.

-LGBT Lawyers has a team of skilled wills & probate lawyers, who specialise in drafting wills and helping clients appoint powers of attorney.
-We will guide you through all of your form and help you choose the right attorney for you.
+LGBT Lawyers can connect you to a team of skilled wills & probate lawyers who specialise in drafting wills and helping clients appoint powers of attorney.